Paperless IRS refunds in 2026: How Executive Order 14247 works

 - Enhanced security: Electronic payments are far less likely to be lost, stolen, or altered.
 According to a White House fact sheet, Treasury checks are 16 times more likely to face issues than electronic payments and expose recipients to fraud and improper payments.

 - Cost savings: The federal government spent over $657 million in FY 2024 to maintain paper-based payment infrastructure.
-The executive order aims to significantly reduce these costs by eliminating paper check processing and outdated physical lockbox services and expedite methods.
+The executive order aims to significantly reduce these costs by eliminating paper check processing and outdated physical lockbox services.

 Where does the federal government still issue paper checks?